dotnet/roslynator/docs/cli/README.md

 ## Which MSBuild Instance to Use

-If there are multiple instances of MSBuild on a machine it is neccesary to use parameter `--msbuild-path` to specify one that should be used.
+If there are multiple instances of MSBuild on a machine it is necessary to use parameter `--msbuild-path` to specify one that should be used.

 If you are using [Roslynator.CommandLine](https://nuget.org/packages/Roslynator.CommandLine) you should specify MSBuild instance that is part of Visual Studio installation.
 It should be similar to: